ii/coredns/plugin/forward/README.md

 * **TO...** are the destination endpoints to forward to.
 The **TO** syntax allows you to specify a protocol, `tls://9.9.9.9` or `dns://` for plain DNS.
 The number of upstreams is limited to 15.

-The health checks are done every *0.5s*.
-After *two* failed checks the upstream is considered unhealthy.
-The health checks use a recursive DNS query (`.
-IN NS`) to get upstream health.
-Any response that is not an error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
-The health check uses the same protocol as specific in the **TO**.
-On startup each upstream is marked unhealthy until it passes a health check.
-A 0 duration will disable any health checks.

 Multiple upstreams are randomized (default policy) on first use.
 When a healthy proxy returns an error during the exchange the next upstream in the list is tried.